Austyn gaffney is a 2024-2025 New York times fellow on the climate desk.

-My creative work, including essays, reviews, and short stories, can be found in Brevity, Ecotone, High Country News, The Kenyon Review, Prairie Schooner, and more.
+My creative work, including essays, reviews, and short stories, can be found in Brevity, Ecotone, High Country News, The Kenyon Review, Prairie Schooner, and is forthcoming in Shenandoah.
 I’ve been awarded literary residencies and fellowships at the Bread Loaf Environmental Writers’ Conference, Brush Creek Arts, Dear Butte, PLAYA, Sundress Academy for Arts, and Writing by Writers.

 In 2018, I earned my MFA in Creative Nonfiction from the University of Kentucky.
 I’ve received the Emerging Artist Award and the Al Smith Literary Arts Fellowship from the Kentucky Arts Council.
 I was an Editorial Fellow with Sierra Magazine, and a Logan Nonfiction Fellow at the Carey Institute for Global Good.
 During the 2022-2023 academic year, I was a visiting lecturer in arts and creativity at the University of Kentucky Lewis Honors College, where I taught independently designed courses on climate change journalism and nature writing.